elpekenin/access_kb/README.md

 📂 access_kb
 ├─ 📂firmware/     - Code running on the keyboard
 |  ├─ 📂backups/       * Files saved by `download.sh` **Untracked**
-|  ├─ 📂kmk-code/      * KMK version of the firmware
-|  ├─ 📌micropython/   * My fork of the Python implementation for microcontrollers
-|  ├─ 📂py-code/       * Custom code for testing purposes
 |  └─ 📂qmk-code/      * QMK version of the firmware
 ├─ 📂hardware/     - PCB files
 |  └─ 📂libraries/     * References to KiCAD symbols and footprints